 is a practice that has evolved over a period of approximately 5,000 years dealing with all aspects of health.
 The term yoga literally means union of mind and body.
 Throughout the semester, students will be introduced to the many different styles of yoga, focusing on a variety of forward bends, back bending and balancing postures.

-This course focuses on designing, editing and producing creative solutions for real-world projects such as book jackets, restaurant menus, and catalogues.
-Students develop style guides for consistent design and best practices for publication.
+Introduction to Publication Design (Prerequisite: Publication Design II) This course focuses on designing, editing, and producing more complex and creative solutions for real-world projects such as book jackets, restaurant menus, and catalogues.
+Students develop style guides publications to ensure consistent design and best practices.
 Projects are designed for both print and electronic media.

 This course aims to apply different ethical theories, principles, and values to the areas of work and business.
 The focus is on the requirements for making capitalism more ethically appealing as well as the relation of corporations to other entities such as consumers and the natural environment.
 Values and virtues like cooperation and fairness are discussed along with the application of an ethical decision-making model to relevant case studies.